united-for-palestine/united-for-palestine.github.io/README.md

 The frontmatter contains placeholder metadata such as a sample title, description, image URL, and podcast file.

-> **TIP** You can add `override:tags: draft` to the frontmatter to prevent the
+> Webpages will only be made public when adding the `published` tag.
+This prevents the
-> content from publishing while collaborating with others.
+> content from publishing while collaborating with others on it.

 The Markdown content starts below the frontmatter, with headings and text using the "Lorem ipsum" filler.